mozilla/telemetry-server/README.md

 Code Overview
 =============

-`server.py`
+These are the important parts of the Telemetry Server architecture.

+`server/server.js`
 -----------
-Contains the prototype http server for receiving payloads.
-The `submit` function is where the interesting things happen.
+Contains the Node.js HTTP server for receiving payloads.
+The server's job is simply to write incoming submissions to disk as quickly as possible.

-It accepts single submissions using the same type of URLs supported by [Bagheera][7], and also has endpoints for batch submission (which improves throughput for the production -> prototype relay).
+It accepts single submissions using the same type of URLs supported by [Bagheera][7], and expects (but doesn't require) the [partition information][9] to be submitted as part of the URL.

 `convert.py`
 ------------